rrovetto/Ontology-Development-Guidelines/README.md

 ### 8. Definitions
 - Identify the intended meaning for each of the list of things, concepts and terms.
 	- You may begin with some intended meaning or concept, and the form a term that most clearly expresses it.
-- Research definitions (of key terms) from corpus material: dictionaries, academia, journal publicaitons, subject-matter experts, etc.
+- Research definitions (of key terms) from corpus material: dictionaries, academia, journal publications, subject-matter experts, etc.
 - Identify undefined (primitive) terms.
 - Write definitions in natural-language that most closely expresses that intended meaning.
 - For all primitive terms, state they are undefined, but also provide a clarifying note to provide the user with some sense of meaning.